tower120/tower120.github.io/_posts/2017-11-06-thread_safe_queue_and_container_swap.md

 ```

 Instead of read `list` under lock, we just swap it with empty one.
-And now we have non-blocking read and ordered queu.
+And now we have non-blocking read and ordered queue.
 We always have only one short-timed lock on read.

 This is obviously MUCH faster than locking each element one by one or even locking whole container.